Storm Sandy: Britons with nowhere to run after marathon cancelled

 While the New York marathon had been on their "bucket list", Mr Pritchard said they would not be returning to the city, even if they did get a deferred place.

-"Next year we might go to Chicago instead."'Bit of a run'
+"Next year we might go to Chicago instead."

 One person who is going to help with the clean-up is Ali Smith, from Cumbria, who had travelled with her brother Iain to run in aid of Breakthrough Breast Cancer.